yousty/pg_eventstore/docs/events_and_streams.md

 - `context` - String(required).
 A Bounded Context, read more [here](https://martinfowler.com/bliki/BoundedContext.html).
 Values which start from `$` sign are reserved by `pg_eventstore`.
 Such contexts can't be used to append events.
 - `stream_name` - String(required).
 A stream name.
 - `stream_id` - String(required).
 A stream id.
-- `id` - Integer(optional, read only).
-Internal id.
-It is set when a stream is returned from the database as part of the deserialization process.
-Manually assigning this attribute has no effect.
-- `stream_revision` - Integer(optional, read only).
-Current stream's revision.
-You can rely on this value when setting the `:expected_revision` option when appending events to a stream.
-It is set when a stream is returned from the database a part of the deserialization process.
-Manually assigning this attribute has no effect.

 Example: